 Meetings commence at 6.30pm, except our installation evening in the April when the start time is 4.30pm.
 We meet at The Masonic Hall, Prince Street, Dagger Lane, Kingston Upon Hull, HU1 2LU.

-The Royal Arch Representative for 2020 in Humber Craft is Bro Mark Lindsay.
+The Royal Arch Representative for 2020 in Humber Craft is Companion Mark Lindsay.

 Mark keeps the Craft members up to date with Chapter proceedings, and delivers valuable nuggets to inform Craft members who have not yet completed their Masonic Square by joining the Supreme Degree, and, indeed, to enlighten Chapter members.

 (Most recent at the top - scroll down for earlier Chapter nuggets from our Royal Arch Chapter Representative.)

 2020 will always go down in history as the Year of the Virus.

 It has never been more important to consider joining the Chapter.
 From its humble beginnings in the 18th century right through to where we are now, it is essential that your journey from the Craft through to the Chapter is completed, not only to finish your Masonic story, but to carry on the teachings of the Chapter to future generations.

 The Royal Arch has survived all its trials: World War 2 was one such.